christopher-riccardi/Virgo/README.md

 5    sort_6402_1_1_2778   Monodnaviria    Shotokuvirae  Cressdnaviricota  Repensiviricetes    Geplafuvirales      Geminiviridae     0.001  1.000      1.000     1.0                  2                 2                       1
 6  sort_7279_1_10_17910      Riboviria   Orthornavirae  Duplornaviricota  Resentoviricetes        Reovirales     Sedoreoviridae     0.000  1.000      1.000     1.0                  9                 9                       1
 ```
 Notice how most of the taxonomic lineage for the virus belonging to the _Alphasatellitidae_ family is missing (NaN values).
 This is expected, and consistent with the taxonomic classification ratified by the ICTV.
 Notice also how the virus attributed to the family _Autographiviridae_ does not have an order assigned.
 This is also consistent with the current restructuring that is happening for bacteriophages.
-Finally, we point out the tie score and number of ties (second to last and last column) that arent't always correlated.
+Finally, we print the tie score and number of ties (that aren't always correlated), along with other information about the prediction.
-.

 ### Building the Database
 The data folder required by Virgo through the command line option ```-d``` is a bundle of 9 files.
 8/9 are the MMSeqs2 database files relative to the virus-specific markers, and these we redistribute under CC 4.0 by Antonio Camargo, via Zenodo.
 The 9th file is a pickle database file that contains the pre-calculated unordered collections of matched markers for a specific version of the ICTV.
 For example, the bundle **VMR_MSL39_v1/** will contain a file named `database.pkl' which is the data structure with taxonomic information relative to the ICTV-ratified taxa released in version #39 as well as the compressed sets representations of the virus-specific markers matched in all viruses for that specific ICTV release.